tonyg/racket-auxiliary-macro-context/README.md

 # Installation

+Install via the package catalog,

+    raco pkg install auxiliary-macro-context

-Check out the repository.
-Then, in the directory containing `Makefile`,
+Alternatively, check out the repository and, in the directory containing `Makefile`,

     make link